List of laws and reports on LGBT rights in the Republic of Ireland: Civil Registration Act 2004

-Placed a bar on the ability of two men or two women from entering into marriage.
-This reinforced the common law understanding, at the time, that marriage is between one man and one woman.
-This act allowed for marriages (between a man and a woman) to take place in other locations than a church and a registry office.
-This bar has since been removed by the Marriage Act 2015.
+Placed a ban on the ability of two men or two women to enter into marriage.
+This reinforced the common-law understanding at the time that marriage is between one man and one woman.
+This act allowed for marriages (between a man and a woman) to take place in locations other than a church and a registry office.
+This bar was removed by the Marriage Act 2015.

 Social Welfare (Miscellaneous Provisions) Act 2004

 This act prohibited unfair discrimination in the provision of occupational pensions on the grounds of sexual orientation.
 This related to individuals only.
 This does not make a requirement for pension schemes to pay a death grant to the surviving partner of a same-sex relationship.
-This has been partially amended with the enactment of civil partnership and the enactment of marriage for same-sex couples.
-Married same-sex couples and civil partners are in general entitled by law to a death grant from an occupational pension scheme where that scheme does the same for married opposite-sex couples.
+This has been partially amended by the enactment of civil partnership and marriage for same-sex couples.
+Married same-sex couples and civil partners are, in general, entitled by law to a death grant from an occupational pension scheme where that scheme does the same for married opposite-sex couples.
 A same-sex cohabiting couple do not enjoy this protection.

 Equality Act 2004

-Allows for positive action to be taken in the workforce in order to promote greater equality on all nine grounds as outlined in the act including sexual orientation.
-It also closes a loophole in regards to harassment whereby a person does not have to have the characteristics imputed to them in a situation of harassment.
-For example, if a person is subject to homophobic jokes but that person is not gay or lesbian they may take legal action to redress the harassment.
+Allows positive action to be taken in the workforce to promote greater equality on all nine grounds, as outlined in the act, including sexual orientation.
+It also closes a loophole regarding harassment whereby a person need not have the characteristics imputed to them in such a situation.
+For example, if a person is subject to homophobic jokes but that person is not gay or lesbian, they may take legal action to redress the harassment.
 Another new provision covers people who suffer from discrimination by association.
-Such persons can make a case even if they do not fall into one of the nine specific groups which are covered under the legislation.
-For example, someone who defends a co-work who is gay from harassment could, in turn, suffer from harassment, that person can take a case to the Equality Tribunal.
-Another development deals with indirect discrimination where a particular measure while appearing neutral on the face of it, has a disproportionate impact on a particular group or individual in the workplace.
-Companies are required to monitor the impact of their policies on their employers and adjust their policies to cater for different needs of their employees.
+Such persons can make a case even if they do not fall into one of the nine specific groups covered by the legislation.
+For example, someone who defends a co-worker who is gay from harassment could, in turn, suffer from harassment.
+That person can take a case to the Equality Tribunal.
+Another development concerns indirect discrimination, where a measure, while appearing neutral on its face, has a disproportionate impact on a particular group or individual in the workplace.
+Companies are required to monitor the impact of their policies on employees and adjust them to cater to employees' different needs.